Wao-course/Ex_6/README.md

 ### Lab 3.1

-Define a GraphQL schema for a hotel booking system.
-Using this schema, it should be possible to query for available rooms and specify some properties for the required room.
-And it should also be possible to book a room.
-You can write this schema in any editor (you can install an extension to Visual Studio Code to get intellisence for GraphQL's SDL), but you can also use Apollo studio: <https://www.apollographql.com/docs/studio/getting-started/> they have a free plan you can us.
+Define a GraphQL schema for the api from the exercises in lecture 2.
+You can write this schema in any editor (you can install an extension to Visual Studio Code to get intellisence for GraphQL's SDL), but you can also use Apollo studio: https://www.apollographql.com/docs/studio/getting-started/ they have a free plan you can us.

 > The schema is as follows:
 ```graphql